Lancelot: Birth and childhood

-Lancelot and Arthur
+King Arthur's court

+Lancelot's initial adventures (also in Malory) are of the "Fair Unknown" type, expanding on Chrétien's story and accordingly intertwining his quest for identity with the love for Guinevere.
 Initially known only as the nameless White Knight (Chevalier Blanc), clad in silver steel on a white horse, the young Lancelot (claiming to be 18 years old, although it is later revealed that he is really only 15) arrives in Arthur's kingdom of Logres with the Lady of the Lake to be knighted by the king at her behest.
-The Lady equips him a powerful magic ring able to dispel any enchantment (as his anonymous fairy foster mother also does in Chrétien's version; later parts of the Vulgate Lancelot instead retcon this as given to him by Guinevere).
-She also provides him with other enchanted items with various abilities, including a lance, a sword, a tent, and a mirror.
-She and her damsels continue to aid him throughout the Vulgate Lancelot.
+The Lady equips him a powerful magic ring able to dispel any enchantment (as does his anonymous fairy foster mother also does in Chrétien's version; later parts of the Vulgate Lancelot instead retcon this as given to him by Guinevere).
+She also provides Lancelot with other enchanted items with various magical abilities, including a lance, a sword, a tent, and a mirror.
+The Lady, or her damsels, continue to aid him throughout the Vulgate Lancelot.
+He later assumes the name of his grandfather, King Lancelot, upon discovering his identity.

-In the Vulgate, the White Knight later takes the name of his grandfather, King Lancelot, upon discovering his identity.
-In the Post-Vulgate, where Lancelot is no longer the central protagonist, he instead comes to Arthur's court alone and almost defeats the king himself on their first meeting without knowing his identity (Arthur's magic sword, meant to be used only for the sake of the kingdom and justice, may be broken either in this fight or the one against King Pellinore).
-He eventually is made a member of Arthur's elite Round Table after releasing the king's nephew Gawain from enemy captivity.
+Lancelot is eventually convinced to become a member of King Arthur's elite order of the Round Table after freeing the Arthur's nephew Gawain from captivity in the Dolorous Tower episode.
+He then becomes one of Arthur's closes and most trusted friends, and his greatest knight.
+As such, he plays a decisive role in the war against the Saxons in Lothian (Scotland), when he again rescues Gawain as well as Arthur himself from Castle Saxon Rock and captures the Saxon witch-princess Camille.
+Single-handedly, he saves Arthur's kingdom from conquest by the half-giant Galehaut and convinces the latter to join Arthur.

+Expanding on the account from the Alliterative Morte Arthure, Malory also has his Lancelot act as one of the chief leaders in Arthur's Roman War, including personally saving the wounded Bedivere during the final battle against Emperor Lucius.
+Since much of Le Morte was not composed chronologically, the Roman episode actually takes place within Malory's Book II, prior to Book III that relates Lancelot's youth.

-Lancelot and Guinevere
+Guinevere and knight-errantry

 Almost immediately upon his arrival, Lancelot and the young Queen Guinevere fall in love through a strange magical connection between them, and one of his adventures in the prose cycles involves saving her from abduction by Arthur's enemy Maleagant.
 The exact timing and sequence of events vary from one source to another, and some details are found only in certain sources.
-The Maleagant episode actually marked the end of the original, non-cyclic version of the prose Lancelot, telling of only his childhood and early youth, before the later much longer versions.
+The Maleagant episode actually marked the end of the original, non-cyclic version of the Prose Lancelot (before the later much longer versions), telling of only of the hero's childhood and early youth.
+In the Prose Lancelot, he is actually knighted by Guinevere instead of by Arthur.